Self-driving battery lab

 Together with the research group of Erik J. Berg at the Ångström Advanced Battery Centre we’re building an autonomous battery laboratory that combines robotics and AI into a closed-loop system for rapid experimentation and exploration.

-As the first step, we’ve developed ODACell, a robotic setup for automated electrolyte formulation and battery assembly, capable of preparing large batches of coin cells [J1].
+To this end, we’ve developed ODACell, a robotic setup for automated electrolyte formulation and battery assembly, capable of preparing large batches of coin cells [1].

 References